cpp-linter/cpp-linter-hooks/README.md

 ### Custom Clang Tool Version

-To use specific versions of [clang-tools](https://github.com/cpp-linter/clang-tools-pip?tab=readme-ov-file#supported-versions):
+To use specific versions of clang-format and clang-tidy (using Python wheel packages):

 ```yaml
 repos: